normalize/normalize.github.io/docs/proxy.md

 ```

 Will return an array of versions that are currently available on the proxy.
-If no versions are installed, then the latest version will automatically be installed.
+If no versions are installed,
-A `404` and an empty array will be returned only when the module can not be installed.
+a `404` and an empty array will be returned.

 If you pushed a new version of a package,
 but the proxy has not installed it yet,
-simply install it by hitting the `pull` entry point.
+simply install it by hitting the `pull` entry point or `GET` any file.

 The semantics of this endpoint is subject to change.
 In particular, it should return all available versions on the remote.